BlackyHawky/Clock/README.md

   If your contribution contains code that is not your own, provide a link to the source.
 - **Complies with the user privacy principle Clock follows**.

-Please leave dependency upgrades to the maintainers, unless it's an actual security issue.
+> **Note:** Please leave dependency upgrades to the maintainers, unless you state a good reason why they should be done now.

-# License
+# 📜 License

 Clock is licensed under GNU General Public License v3.0.